lasuzuki/dtn-gcp/BPconfig_file.md

 `q` means that the behavior of the engine, upon receipt of a new bundle for this endpoint, is to queue it until an application accepts the bundle.
 The alternative is to silently discard the bundle if no application is actively listening; this is specified by replacing q with x.

+## Specify two more endpoints that will be used for test traffic

 ````
 a endpoint ipn:1.1 q
 a endpoint ipn:1.2 q
 ````

-These specify two more endpoints that will be used for test traffic.
+## Add support for a convergence-layer protocol

 ````
 a protocol ltp 1400 100
 ````

-This command adds support for a convergence-layer protocol:

 `a` means that this command will add something.